 While it took nearly 50 years for the .25-06 to achieve widespread commercial success, that was not the case with the .270 Winchester cartridge.
-Also created by necking down a .30-06 case, the .270 Win first came on the scene just 5 years after the .25 Niedner, but the .270 had a few advantages the Niedner cartridge lacked which resulted in the .270 Winchester experiencing commercial success much sooner.
+Created by necking down a .30-03 case (which the .30-06 is also descended from), the .270 Win first came on the scene just 5 years after the .25 Niedner, but the .270 had a few advantages the Niedner cartridge lacked which resulted in the .270 Winchester experiencing commercial success much sooner.

 First, engineers at Winchester Repeating Arms designed the .270 and the company produced factory ammunition along with their Model 54 (and later Model 70) rifles chambered in the cartridge from the start.
 This helped give the .270 a lot of initial traction in the shooting and hunting communities that the .25 Niedner didn’t have.
 Jack O’Connor’s strong endorsement of the .270 Winchester certainly helped as well.

 Additionally, since the .270 Winchester used a .30-06 case necked down to use .277″ bullets, it did not suffer from the overbore issues the .25 Niedner had with making the larger step down from .308″ to .257″ bullets.
 For this reason, the .270 Winchester performed much closer to its potential with the powders available in the 1920s than the .25 Niedner.